 3. If woken, your mind & thoughts kick in quickly.

-4. If woken, you find it difficult returning to sleep quickly.
+4. If woken, you find it difficult to return to sleep quickly.

 5. You visit the bathroom at night!